19hours/sg-statutes/Acts/Choice of Court Agreements Act.md

 (a) must not review the merits of the foreign judgment, except to the extent necessary to apply the provisions of this Part; and

-(b) is bound by any findings of fact on which the court of origin assumed jurisdiction, unless the judgment was given by default.
+(b) is bound by any findings of fact on which the court of origin assumed jurisdiction, unless the foreign judgment was given by default.

 (4) Where a foreign judgment satisfies the requirements for recognition, or for recognition and enforcement, under this Part, the High Court must recognise, or recognise and enforce, as the case may be, the foreign judgment, except in the circumstances provided under this Part for the refusal of such recognition or enforcement.